dot-slash/torproxy/README.md

 # torproxy 0.9.1 #
-A transparent TOR proxying app for Gnome Desktop on Debian-based systems.
+A transparent TOR proxying app for Gnome Desktop.
 Based on ParrotSec's anonsurf, with a graphical frontend built as a Gnome Shell Extension.

 Currently a functioning prototype.
 Feel free to download and play with it, but DO NOT rely on this for anonymity.
 It's very early alpha!
 Requires installation of the `libnotify-bin` package to function properly.
-May require tweaking of some of (currently) hardcoded variables, depending on you system settings and tor installation.
+Current made for Debian-based systems, may require tweaking of some of (currently) hardcoded variables, depending on your system settings, distribution and tor installation.

 **New addition:** launch a Torbrowser instance from the menu, configured to run in transparent proxy mode! (requires Torbrowser, obviously).